 The SALC 2.0 project aims to support existing and emerging farmers through timely market research and, in doing so, curb the premature conversion of agricultural lands.
 The project will also serve to inform local agencies’ decision-making to further aid, preserve, and maximize the vital contributions – economic, environmental, and public health benefits – that small-scale farms offer the region.

-On October 16, 2019 the County’s Board of Supervisors moved to support implementation of the Electric Vehicle (EV Roadmap) by a vote of 5-0.
+Staff are currently implementing the EV Roadmap, which was adopted by the Board of Supervisors on October 16, 2019.
 The EV Roadmap contains 6 goals and 11 recommendations to move the County toward a more sustainable future by purchasing new EVs for the County fleet, installing charging infrastructure for public use at County facilities and in other priority locations throughout the unincorporated area, and more.
-You can read the EV Roadmap and Board Letter here
+Learn more about the program’s implementation efforts here.

 Clean Mobility Options Voucher Pilot Program – La Presa and Spring

 In 2021, staff conducted a community transportation needs assessment in the La Presa neighborhood of the Spring Valley community.
 This effort included working directly with community members to learn about challenges they experience traveling throughout their community.
 The needs assessment identified potential clean mobility solutions that can make getting around the community easier while also providing environmental benefits such as improving local air quality and reducing greenhouse gas emissions.
 Additional information can be found here.